jrgns/sinatra-deluxe/Readme.md

 All the boilerplate you need to start coding a simple [Sinatra][1] app.

+It gives you the following out of the box:

+* Vagrant setup to start development
+* Continuous testing using RSpec and Guard
+* Rack boilerplate
+* Rake boilerplate
+* Procfile for deployment to [Heroku][5]
+* Static homepage styled with Bootstrap

 ## Installation

 1. Ensure you have ruby 2.1.2 installed